yadymartinez/ML-FizzBuzz-Project/README.md

             def binary_encode(i, num_digits):
             return np.array([i >> d & 1 for d in range(num_digits)])

-    • Divide the data into train and test
+    • Divide the data into training and test set
       The data was splited in training and test sets.
        Training set contained all the value with index start in 100 and end = length_data.
        Test set we use the first 100 number.